downlinko/downlinko.github.io/_posts/internet/2018-06-11-download-install-firefox-56-windows.md

 **Congratulations, you have installed Firefox!**

 > By default, Firefox is set for automatic updates.
 To turn this off, you need to change your Firefox update settings.
 Click the menu button (top right corner) and choose `Options`.
 In the `General panel`, go to the `Firefox Updates` section.
-Be aware that **using old versions of Firefox poses a significant security risk**.
+Be aware that using old versions of Firefox poses a significant security risk!

 Leave a comment below if this post was helpful.